Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 ## Create branches

 Alice wants to add some CSS to style the cat pictures, so she creates a _topic branch_ (sometimes called a _feature branch_), calls it "add-style."
 Meanwhile, Bob creates a branch of his own named "add-cat."
-Here's how they create their branches.
+Let's assume the roles of Alice and Bob and create those branches.

 1.